Siemenc/KHIO-Workshop-information-and-logistics/README.md

 The multicam at KHIO uses a vacuumbed to hold most materials in place.
 The vacuumbed is divided into 4 section which can be turned on/off using the handles in the front.
 Having a vacuumbed has advantages and disadvantages over other machines where you screw down your material to the sacraficial layer (f.e.
 Shopbot @ Fellesverkstedet).

 Advantages:
-- No need to spend time screw down and taking screw into consideration when creating toolpaths
+- No need to spend time screwing down and taking screw into consideration when creating toolpaths
 - No need to leave as much space around the parts to be cut out

 Disadvantages:
 - Vacuum leaks when milling a lot of slots
-- No easy way to lign up the material along the origin
+- No easy way to line up the material along the origin
 - In case your piece is smaller than the section of the vacuumbed, you need to cover the rest of the section to prevent leaking of the vacuum.

 ## Moving the machine:
 Check which speed the machine is set to for jogging on the screen of the remote.
 If you'd like to switch the speed setting, press the double arrow button.

 The direction of the arrows will indicate which direction the machine will move.
-Make sure to have the remote aligned in the correct direction of the machine (as if you're standing in front of the machine)
+Make sure to have the remote aligned in the correct direction of the machine (as if you're standing in front of the machine: X is the long direction of the machine = up and won on the remote)
 The normal arrows will move the machine in the x and y-direction.
-For moving in the z-direction you press
+For moving in the z-direction you press the Arrows with the letter "Z" next to it.

 ## Starting the extraction:
-Automatic?
-Or with the switch on the machine.
-Currently (January 2020) it's not working.
+This goes automatic, however there is a way to turn this off for each separate tool (for instance for milling aluminium).
+Make sure there's enough space in the bags before starting the job.
+Also good to clean the filters regularely by turning the button on the side of the machine to "Clean".

 ## To start a job:
 - Make sure you went through the startup procedure (turn on machine, zeroing, warm up routine)
 - Make sure the correct milling bits are in the correct place of the automatic toolchanger.
 - Make sure the computer is turned on and the correct file is in the correct folder
 - Load a job by pressing the button showing the machine connected to a computer by cable, in the bottom left corner
-- Choose which file you want to run & press Enter (button in bottom left corner)
+- Choose which file you want to run & press Enter (button in bottom right corner).
-- Turn on the vacuum
 - You'll get a preview of the job.
-If this looks correct (Also check by holding the remote in the correct direction according to the machine) you can press the "Start" button (video cut icon)
+If this looks correct (Also check by holding the remote in the correct direction according to the machine) you can press the "Start" button (video cut icon, below the yellow pause button)

 ## To check how much time the last job took
 - Using the machine controller: press the menu button